NICUs have specialized technology to care for the youngest, most vulnerable patients.

 High quality care, close to home

-Marshfield Children’s Hospital has the only NICU connected to a dedicated children’s hospital in the heart of Wisconsin.
-“We’re able to take care of the youngest and smallest babies and do so in a more gentle way, closer to home,” Winder said.
+“We’re able to take care of the youngest and smallest babies and do so in a gentler way, closer to home,” Dr. Winder said.

 The NICU also has access to a wide range of pediatric subspecialties, including pediatric surgery.
 A dedicated specialty transport team is trained and available to care for the young NICU and pediatric patients while they are transported from around the state and region to receive care at Marshfield Children’s Hospital.